iArcanic/irsm-cw1/risk-analysis-report.md

 ## 4.1 R1 mitigation – Outdated Windows Server OS

+This risk arises as a result of using an unsupported version of Microsoft Windows Server – still active within the organisation's infrastructure, meaning that it opens exposure to publicly available vulnerabilities where security patches are still necessary.
+This opens up a much-needed migration plan, in which an upgrade to the latest Windows Server OS (or a Linux equivalent alternatively) should be the main priority.
+Additionally, regular OS patches in the form of updates should be automated using in-build tools such as Windows Server Update Services (WSUS) rather than relying on system administrators to manually apply patches.
+Furthermore, legacy servers with any pending updates should be hardened and reviewed against credible benchmarking software, such as CIS.
+Finally, constant access reviews on the Active Directory can help minimise the attack surface.

 ## 4.2 R2 mitigation – Vulnerable Oracle Enterprise Cloud Solution

 ## 4.3 R3 mitigation – Unencrypted endpoints